LIVCK/livck-docs/docker-compose.md

 You can find your license on the [LIVCK](https://livck.com/manage/licenses) page under your profile, copy it and paste it in the URL (Replace it with REPLACE)

 Before you can start the download, you have to enter the IP of the server into the [IP Whitelist](https://livck.com/manage/whitelist) of LIVCK.
-You can find the IP in the HCloud panel, but it is enough to whitelist the IPv4.

 ```shell
 cd /opt && wget -4 https://livck.com/dl/self-hosted/REPLACE -O livck.zip